 As shown in the graphic at the beginning of this discussion, there are many more behavioral biases than we have discussed in this blog.
 The question is, “How can we try and minimize their impact?”

 Taking a long-term perspective can help.
-Perhaps, most important is having a process.
+Perhaps, the most important thing we can do is follow an investment process.
 Consistently following a process makes it easier to evaluate results.
 We tend to believe a good outcome is deserved and a bad outcome is due to tough luck.
 However, if we are honest with ourselves, we may realize the truth is closer to what is reflected in the following table:

 Most investors focus on outcomes, not processes.
 They judge success on whether an investment’s value increases.
 While we all want to see investment gains, following a consistent process improves our chances for sustained, long-term success.

 In short, an individual outcome simply represents the final score of that one event.
 Success or failure was due to either skill or luck in that one instance.
-Over long periods of time, the likelihood of experiencing beneficial outcomes can be improved by employing an effective process.
-Put simply, it is not good enough to rely on luck when it comes to achieving long-term goals.
+Over long periods, the likelihood of experiencing beneficial outcomes can be improved by employing an effective process.
+Put simply, we can’t just rely on luck when it comes to achieving long-term goals.

 In investing, like sports, those who consistently implement a well-thought-out process are more likely to achieve success.
-In response to less desirable outcomes, process-oriented individuals will examine their methodology and try to understand where the breakdown occurred.
-The goal is to not make the same mistake repeatedly.
+When it comes to less desirable outcomes, process-oriented individuals will examine their methodology and try to understand where the breakdown occurred.
+We want to avoid making the same mistake repeatedly.

 Whether you realize it or not, the psychology of investing says you naturally have cognitive biases that could affect the way you make portfolio-related decisions.
 It is important that investors be aware of these potential biases and consider ways to combat them to help minimize their negative impact on performance.